 1995 | Carolina, P.R.

 Raysa Raquel (She/Her) is one of the original 8 co-founders of Colectivo Moriviví.
 She is an interdiciplinary artist with formation in Drawing and Painting.

 From an early age, she showed interest in the visual arts, for which she had the opportunity to take her first courses at the School of Arts and Design of Puerto Rico and at the Art League of San Juan.
 From 2008 to 2009 she studied visual arts at the Carolina School of Fine Arts.
 After her preparation at the School of Fine Arts, in 2009 she entered Puerto Rico's Central High School of Visual Arts of Puerto Rico and graduated in 2013 with a Certification in Drawing and Painting.
 From 2017-2018, she was part of the Program of Independent Studies (PEI) by Puerto Rico's Museum of Contemporary Art (MAC).
-Finally, in 2019, Raysa earned her BFA in Painting from the School of Art and Design of Puerto Rico.
+In 2019, Raysa earned her BFA in Painting from the School of Art and Design of Puerto Rico.
 From 2017 to 2022 she worked at the San Juan Museum as an educator and exhibition assistant.
 Currently, she is a full-time artist.

 Assistant Muralists, Community Paintings Support and Workshop Assistance

 This is a paid position, where assistants support the labor that is part of mural painting, and community-led arts.
 They also receive mentorship and training in the areas that are crucial to socially engaged work.
 Project Assistants may aspire to grow in other roles within the collective in the future.